 - “I’m no longer that blonde who had acid thrown in her face”: Model’s extraordinary story of survival and recovery (mirror.co.uk)

-Posted on July 27, 2012, in Bankside Bubbles, Health Services, Our Society and tagged Crime, Disfigurement, Katie Piper, Katie Piper Foundation, Mental health, National Health Service, Self-help book, Social issues, Trauma, Victim Support, Violent crime.
+Posted on 27-07-2012, in Bankside Bubbles, Society Babble and tagged Crime, Disfigurement, Katie Piper, Katie Piper Foundation, Mental health, National Health Service, Self-help book, Social issues, Trauma, Victim Support, Violent crime.
 Bookmark the permalink.
 1 Comment.